You know what a QR Code is. It is a 2D barcode that stores alphanumeric information just like a barcode.

 You’ll then know where your target audience is.
 And accordingly, you can plan your budget to increase your conversions in the future.

 3. Keep the QR Code clean and small

-Because a dynamic QR Code contains only a short URL, the QR Code has fewer modules.
-The end result will be that you can keep the QR Code smaller as compared to a static QR Code.
+Hence, the end result is that you can keep the QR Code cleaner and smaller as compared to a static QR Code.

 b.
 Social Media QR Code

 Running a campaign to get social media followers using a QR Code?
 Why stop at Facebook?
-Use a Social Media QR Code.
-It lets you create a landing page that contains links to all your social media pages.
-Your audience can choose their favorite social media platform to follow you.
+Let your target audience follow you on their favorite social media site.

 c.
 App Store QR Code